Understanding online casino terms and conditions in depth

 - Deposit bonuses, no deposit bonuses, free spins and cash prizes often have wagering requirements.

 - After winning, you’ll have to claim your prize within a set time period or risk forfeiting your winnings.

 Enforcing the terms and conditions

-With so many terms and conditions to digest and observe, it’s easy to overlook some rules.
+With so many terms and conditions to digest and observe, it's easy to overlook some rules.
 Sometimes, accidents happen; in other cases, people flout the rules intentionally.
 Each casino has a different approach to dealing with these situations, and they do judge them on a case-by-case basis.

-Online casinos can always fall back on the option to revert to a strict interpretation of their T&Cs: break the rules even slightly and you lose your bonus money, deposit money and any winnings.
-It’s a scenario you definitely want to avoid!
+Online casinos can always fall back on the option of a strict interpretation of their T&Cs: if you break the rules even slightly, you lose your bonus money, deposit money and any winnings.
+It's a scenario you definitely want to avoid!

 That said, casinos might overlook minor infractions clearly made in error.
 You might get away with a couple of slightly larger bets than the specified maximum.
 Also, accidentally playing a few rounds of a wrong game might not result in you losing everything.
 However, casinos won't let anybody gain an advantage from their kindness and will at least deduct the ill-gotten gains from your winnings.